-The Novogen board, which includes Garner, has all the elements one would look for in an emerging drug developer.
+The Kazia board, which includes Garner, has all the elements one would look for in an emerging drug developer.

 - Chairman lain Ross brings a background working with established UK Life Science companies including Sandoz, Fisons, Roche and Celltech, as well as valuable experience turning around early-stage companies on behalf of banks and private equity groups.
-One of his Australian directorships is Anatara Lifesciences, a developer of oral solutions for gastrointestinal diseases. - Bryce Carmine brings Big Pharma background, having spent decades as an executive in Eli Lilly, where, for instance, he engineered a major reorganisation of Lilly Bio-Medicines between 2009 and 2011. - Steven Coffey, a partner of the Sydney accounting firm Watkins Coffey Martin, brings corporate skills.
+One of his Australian directorships is Anatara Lifesciences114, a developer of oral solutions for gastrointestinal diseases. - Bryce Carmine brings Big Pharma background, having spent decades as an executive in Eli Lilly, where, for instance, he engineered a major reorganisation of Lilly Bio-Medicines between 2009 and 2011. - Steven Coffey, a partner of the Sydney accounting firm Watkins Coffey Martin, brings corporate skills.

-Appendix I - The story so far for Novogen
+Appendix Ia - The story so far

-Novogen has been a drug development company publicly traded on ASX since September 1994.
+Kazia Therapeutics has been a drug development company publicly traded on ASX since September 1994.
 The company started life as Norvet Ltd, a veterinary pharmaceutical company.
-It became Novogen Ltd in 1997 and has kept that name for the last twenty years.
-Presuming it receives approval from shareholders at the 2017 AGM, it will change its name to Kazia Therapeutics in late 2017 to reflect the new company that stands today - purely focused on the commercialisation of a portfolio of world-class oncology assets, with an all-new team.
+It became Novogen Ltd, keeping the original ASX Code of NRT, in 1997 kept that name for the next twenty years.
+It changed its name to Kazia Therapeutics in late 2017 to reflect the new company that stands today - purely focused on the commercialisation of a portfolio of world-class oncology assets, with an all-new team.
 For most of the time between 1997 and 2016 Novogen worked on synthetic flavonoid derivatives with anti-cancer properties.
-Cantrixil, a Novogen drug candidate currently in Phase 1 in platinum-resistant ovarian cancer, is one of the fruits of this long-standing research effort.
+Cantrixil, a Kazia drug candidate currently in Phase 1 in platinum-resistant ovarian cancer, is one of the fruits of this long-standing research effort.

 Novogen starts working on the anti-cancer properties of genistein derivatives, 1996-2000.
 Novogen's first iteration as a cancer drug developer, under the leadership of Dr Graham Kelly, involved a discovery programme centred on a component of soybean called genistein.
-Kelly had theories around the health benefits of various dietary isoflavones, and these theories had led Novogen to work on products such as Promensil, a red clover extract marketed OTC as a post-menopausal women's health supplement.
-The genistein project was suggested by the long-standing belief that that isoflavones present in soy-rich foods was the reason why populations whose diet was high in soy products enjoyed much lower cancer incidence.
-That theory made sense given that genistein is a tyrosine kinase inhibitor.
-Novogen began around 1996 to work on the discovery of genistein derivatives and one of the products that its researchers synthesised was NV-o6, later called Phenoxodiol.
-By the www.promensil.com.au
+Kelly had theories around the health benefits of various dietary isoflavones, and these theories had led Novogen to work on products such as Promensil, a red clover extract marketed OTC as a post-menopausal women's health supplement115.
+The genistein project was suggested by the long-standing belief that that isoflavones present in soy-rich foods was the reason why populations whose diet was high in soy products enjoyed much lower cancer incidence116.
+That theory made sense given that genistein is a tyrosine kinase inhibitor117.
+Novogen began around 1996 to work on the discovery of genistein derivatives and one of the products that its researchers synthesised was NV-o6, later called Phenoxodiol118.
+By the